History of Elden | The Cars

 Notable Races, Championships and Records

-Won the inaugural Formula Ford World Final (also known as Formula Ford World Cup) at Brands Hatch in October 1972.
-Driven by Johnny Gerber of Ippokampos Racing Team.
+Won the inaugural Formula Ford World Final (also known as Formula Ford World Cup) at Brands Hatch on 22nd October 1972.
+Driven by Johnny Gerber of Ippokampos Racing Team, also taking the joint lap record in 1m-41s averaging 94.45 mph

 Lap record at Crystal Palace on 7th August 1971, driven by Tony Brise in 58.8s averaging 85.1 mph.
 This record for Formula Ford will remain unbeaten due to the circuit being closed in 1972.